 Therefore, the victim's attorney needs to be able to prove the following:

-- Duty of Care: The duty of care refers to the recommended level of care that an individual should observe in order to prevent injury to themselves and others around them.
+- Duty of Care: The duty of care refers to the recommended level of care that an individual should observe to prevent injury to themselves and others around them.

-- Breach of Duty of Care: In order to prove your traumatic brain injury was caused due to another person's negligence, you must be able to prove that the duty of care was not followed.
+- Breach of Duty of Care: To prove your traumatic brain injury was caused due to another person's negligence, you must be able to prove that the duty of care was not followed.
 An individual will only be held accountable and faulted if they breached the standard duty of care.